Written by Ramona Hirshfield

 Too bad I didn’t insisted enough, because my husband was telling me that Israel is not a safe country, and reminded me about the stress we went through in South Africa.
 OK, so there we decided to go to Belgium.
 It was another bad move, that wasn’t our home either, so back to Romania!
 This time I thought that we must think about our next move much better.
 Then Divini Woman our jewelry business was born, she was like our 3rd child!

 The best I did at that time was to transform my hobby into a business.
 We imported items for our business and we learned together, my husband and me, how to put these pieces together.
 I always believed in my business because in every piece of jewelry I made, I put a piece of my soul into it.
-I could sit down at the working table for 9 or 10 hours keep working, forgetting most of the time about having lunch or dinner; I was in my own world of beauty.
-Everything was full of light and emotions of how it’s all going to look in the end.
+I could sit down at the working table for 9 or 10 hours keep working, forgetting most of the time about having lunch or dinner; I was in my own world of beauty. can ivermectin paste be used topically Everything was full of light and emotions of how it’s all going to look in the end.
 I now had an exclusive market in Romania and business was building the right way.
 But it was still time to go home…

 I insisted once more with urgency at my husband, and this time we decided that it would be best for our family is to go to Israel.